Special Educational Needs (SEN) support

 You can find out more about SEN support at your child’s school by:

 - Looking at the SEN Information Report on the school website

 - Talking to your child’s teacher or the Special Educational Needs Coordinator.

-You can also get in touch with the Parents Advice Centre (PAC) who can give you:
+You can also get in touch with Tower Hamlets and City SEND IASS (SEND Information Advice and Support Service) who can give you:

 - more information about SEN support

 - advice about what to do if you are not happy with the support your school is providing